stellarsunset/tiff/README.md

 ## Motivation

-Take advantage for the newer JDK features in 21/23 to build a data-oriented programming model for interacting with TIFF files.
+Take advantage of the newer JDK features in 21/23 to build a data-oriented programming model for interacting with TIFF files.

 ```java